 - Increases to both estimated income and expenditures due to the receipt of new grant awards or donations. - The budgeting of carryover balances from prior years.
-It is District policy not to budget carryover balances until after the end of the prior fiscal year. - Increases / decreases in salaries as a result of salary negotiations - Increases in appropriations to prevent budget overruns.
+It is District practice not to adjust the budget carryover balances until after the end of the prior fiscal year and those figures are known. - Increases / decreases in salaries as a result of salary negotiations - Increases in appropriations to prevent budget overruns.

-The District's 2018/19 General Fund operating budget was adopted by the Governing Board in June of 2018.
-As adopted, budgeted fund inflows totaled \$21.0 million, and projected fund outflows totaled \$21.6 million.
-As a result of budgeted appropriations exceeding revenues, the District originally estimated a decrease to fund balance of \$558K.
-The actual results reflect a decrease to fund balance of \$1,235K.
-This resulted in an ending fund balance of approximately \$4.4 million, combined unrestricted and restricted funds.
-Of this amount, \$3.6 million is unrestricted.
+The District's 2019/20 General Fund operating budget was adopted by the Governing Board in June of 2019.
+As adopted, budgeted fund inflows totaled \$19.9 million, and projected fund outflows totaled \$21.1 million.
+As a result of budgeted appropriations exceeding revenues, the District originally estimated a decrease to fund balance of \$716K.
+The actual results reflect a decrease to fund balance of \$532K.
+This resulted in an ending fund balance of approximately \$3.8 million, combined unrestricted and restricted funds.
+Of this amount, \$3.4 million is unrestricted.

-Below is a summary of the primary differences when comparing the actual results to the originally adopted 2018/19 budget:
+Below is a summary of the primary differences when comparing the actual results to the originally adopted 2019/20 budget:

-- The District received revenue and inflows of approximately \$399K more than the original budget as a result of: - LCFF revenue was less than originally projected by \$215K as a result of lower enrollment and Average Daily Attendance (ADA). - Other State revenue increased by 546K primarily as a result of: - \$780K increase in the amount of revenues booked associated with an increase in cost recorded for pension liabilities. - \$143K increase in new grants (Low Performing Student Block Grant and Classified Employee Professional Development). - \$413K decrease to One-time Mandated Cost Reimbursements - The remaining differences are from all other sources, including transfers. - The District incurred expenses and outflows of \$1.1 million more than the original budget as a result of: - \$780K increase in the amount of expense booked associated with an increase in pension liabilities. - o \$408K increase in salaries and benefits was primarily associated with a 4% raise for staff.
+- The District received revenue and inflows of approximately \$617K more than the original budget as a result of: - Federal revenue was less than originally projected by \$42K as a result less reimbursement of expenses due to COVID-19 for Title I, II and III. - Other State revenue increased by 592K primarily as a result of: - \$297K increase for one-time revenue included in the adopted State budget - \$235K increase to the amount recorded for pension on-behalf costs - The remaining differences are from all other sources, including transfers - The District incurred expenses and outflows of \$432K more than the original budget as a result of: - Certificated salary and benefits increased by approximately \$105K due to increased costs for leaves/substitutes - o \$276K increase in supplies expenses primarily due to purchases of textbooks and Chromebooks - The remaining differences are spread among all other expense categories